raphdlfrg/Diabetes_diagnostic_competition/README.md

 # Kaggle Competion - Diabetes Detection

-This project implements a logistic regression model using `scikit-learn` with an optimized decision threshold for binary classification.
+This project implements a logistic regression model using `scikit-learn` with an optimized decision threshold.
 The model's hyperparameters are tuned using `GridSearchCV` with `StratifiedKFold` cross-validation.
-The decision threshold is optimized for maximum F1-score, making it suitable for imbalanced datasets or tasks where precision-recall trade-offs are critical.
+The decision threshold is optimized for maximum F1-score.

 ---

 ## Features

 - **Logistic Regression**:
-  - ElasticNet regularization.
+  - Penalty regularization.
   - Class-weight balancing for handling class imbalance.
   - Hyperparameter optimization using `GridSearchCV`.